KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ![temp pic](https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/temp-project-picture.jpg)
 A better picture will be added for the final draft.

-## Write something about results and how I focused more on the software part of this project.

 The focus of this project has mainly been on the software side instead of the hardware side.
-I focused more on laying the foundation for code expansion rather than on any advanced sensor readings.
-This project uses two different temperature sensors.
-Both sensors are of the cheaper kind and have an accuracy spread of ±2°C which is quite large but by using 2 different sensors perhaps a better reading could perhaps be obtained by using the mean value.
-For future project it might be a better idea to use better sensors and receive accurate readings.
+I focused more on laying the foundation for code and sensor expansion rather than on any advanced sensor readings or any advanced sensor functionality.
+This project uses two different temperature sensors of the cheaper kind.
+The sensors have an accuracy spread of ±2°C which is quite large but by using 2 different sensors perhaps a better reading could perhaps be obtained by using the mean value.
+For future projects it might be a better idea to use better sensors and receive accurate readings.

+The microcontroller uses WIFI which is usually used for projects with larger bandwidth.
+This was used for simplicity but is unnecessary since the readings from the microcontroller are small in size and do not require constant uptime.
+The data readings are currently of unnecessarily high resulation with a 10 second delay.
+A longer delay will be used when saving data in the future.

 The code for the telegram chat bot uses simple HTTP request to fetch/request data.
 This is not a scalable solution for larger projects but will work fine for personal use.
-Some improvements that can be made: use as little code as possible on the microcontrollers.
-The controllers should preferrably use as little computational power as possible and the logic for calculation should be done on another service.
-This gives us the option to improve the functionality of the bot service as well as decrease the power consumption of the microcontroller.
-The current implementation does not have the possibility to run without a USB cable which is a big limitation.

-When the code for the chat bot is moved to another service another, more energy efficient, protocol will be used.
+It is also a bad idea to run the logic for the telegram bot directly on the microcontroller for several reasons:

+1. A bot service should have constant uptime and low response delay which requires more power.
+This limits the use of more energy efficient solutions.
+2. The controller should use as little computational power as possible if it is to be used without a USB cable connection
+3. It is possible to do more advanced calculations on the data.

+All in all this project has served as a great introduction to the world of IoT and its use cases.
+It has also served as a great learning experience to the limitations of using microcontrollers and what has to be taken into consideration, such as power usage, transfer protocols, tech stacks etc, when implementing a project of this kind.